DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

-# Apigee Edge Multipart Form Callout
+# Apigee Multipart Form Callout

-This directory contains the Java source code and pom.xml file required to build a Java callout that creates a multipart form payload, from a single blob, or parses an inbound multipart form payload.
+This directory contains the Java source code and pom.xml file required to build a Java callout for Apigee that creates a multipart form payload, from a single blob, or parses an inbound multipart form payload.

 For creating the multipart form, it relies on Apache-licensed code lifted from [Apache jclouds](https://github.com/jclouds/jclouds).